 170 IAC 4-8-3 Purpose

-Authority: IC 8-1-1-3
+Authority: IC 8-1-1-3; IC 8-1-8.5-10

-Affected: IC 8-1-8.5; IC 8-1.5
+Affected: IC 8-1-8.5

 Sec.
-3. (a) In order to facilitate compliance with the Utility Powerplant Construction Act (IC 8-1-8.5) and to comply with the National Energy Policy Act of 1992 (16 U.S.C.
-2621 and 16 U.S.C.
-2622 effective October 24, 1992, P.L.102-486 Stat.
-2795), the commission has developed a regulatory framework that allows a utility an incentive to meet long term resource needs with both supply-side and demand-side resource options in a least-cost manner and ensures that the financial incentive offered to a DSM program participant is fair and economically justified.
+3. (a) In order to facilitate compliance with the Electric Utility Resource Planning and Certification statute (IC 8-1-8.5), and other federal and state environmental statutes and regulations, as applicable, the commission has developed a regulatory framework that allows a utility an incentive to meet long term resource needs with both supply-side and demand-side resource options in a least-cost manner and ensures that the financial incentive offered to a DSM program participant is fair and economically justified.
 The regulatory framework attempts to eliminate or offset regulatory or financial bias against DSM, or in favor of a supply-side resource, a utility might encounter in procuring least-cost resources.
 The commission, where appropriate, will review and evaluate the existence and extent of regulatory or financial bias.

 (b) In order to comply with the National Energy Policy Act of 1992 (16 U.S.C.
 2621 and 16 U.S.C.
 2622 effective October 24, 1992, P.L.102-486 Stat.
 2795), the commission will review and evaluate the impact the utility’s proposed demand-side management program may have on small privately owned business, as specified in section 8 of this rule.